sfrwmaker/T12-JBC-rework-station/README.md

   - Save MCU internal temperature at startup to adjust internal temperature.
 As soon as the MCU temperature is higher than actual ambient temperature,
   - return average value between MCU temperature and MCU temperature at startup.
   - Changed the internalTemp() algorithm to read the calibration data from the controller registers
+- Sep 19 2025, version 1.10
+  - Changed approach of the Hot Air Gun power applied.
+The active half-sine AC peaks that suppy power to the Hot Gun now are distributed evently.
+The PID parameters are revisited.
+Now the Hot Air Gun is working more smoothly.
+  - The maximum Hot Air Gun preset temperature increased to 550 Celsius.
+  - In the debug mode the Hot Air Gun fan value now painted green if the Gun is activated.
+  - Starting from now in the debug mode it is possible to manage the fan without powering the Hot Gun.
+  - Fixed issue with first-time JBC tip changing.
+No longer error message appeared.
+  - The preset temperature saved for sure in a while if it was changed.
+In the previous versions the temperature saved after the device was turned off.
+  - Some mirror bugs fixed.